 (UK spelling also accepted.)
-For key overloaded functions, you can create extra versions (NB: more code space) specialised to particular types.
+For key overloaded functions, you can create extra versions (NB: at the cost of larger code) specialised to particular types.
 Thus, if you have an overloaded function:

 hammeredLookup :: Ord key => [(key, value)] -> key -> value

 If it is heavily used on lists with Widget keys, you could specialise it as follows: